Andreapan131/Airbnb-Listing-Performance-and-Revenue-Drivers/README.md

 ### Average Price by Review Cluster
 ![Price_by_Review_Cluster](Price_by_Review_Cluster.png)
-- Average prices do not differ meaningfully across clusters, suggesting that performance gaps are not driven by pricing
+- Average prices do not differ meaningfully across clusters, suggesting performance gaps are not driven by pricing

 ### Review Quality Is a Key Revenue Driver
 ![OLS Coefficient Plot](regression_coefficients.png)